 He has presented at conferences of the Performance Studies Network, the International Musicological Society, and the 1st Transnational Opera Studies Conference, as well as at numerous conferences and unconferences in musicology and the digital humanities.
-Recent publications include an article on digital data generation and multi-modal analysis for restricted archival items, and a chapter on music and gender roles in Alfred Hitchcock’s 1956 version of The Man Who Knew Too Much in Oxford University Press’s Anxiety Muted: American Film Music in a Suburban Age.
+Forthcoming publications include an essay on temporal-textual emphasis analysis and another developing empirical models of performance tradition.
+He has published on digital data generation and multi-modal analysis for restricted archival items, and contributed a chapter on music and gender roles in Alfred Hitchcock’s 1956 version of The Man Who Knew Too Much.